crateio/distutils2/docs/source/library/distutils2.metadata.rst

 Metadata
 ========

+.. module:: distutils2.metadata

-Distutils2 provides a :class:`DistributionMetadata` class that can read and write metadata files.
+Distutils2 provides a :class:`~distutils2.metadata.DistributionMetadata` class that can read and write metadata files.
 This class is compatible with all metadata versions:

 * 1.0: :PEP:`241`